 There are three main product roadmaps:

-- Time-based roadmaps: Superb method for visualizing how your product evolved in time and how will it advance in the future.
-Time-based road maps separates tasks based on milestones, dates, and deadlines.
+👉 Time-based roadmaps: Superb method for visualizing how your product evolved in time and how it will advance in the future.
+Time-based roadmaps separate tasks based on milestones, dates, and deadlines.

-- Mixed roadmaps: As the name suggests, mixed roadmaps have a little bit of everything like a mixed soup.
-Mixed road maps contain elements of both progress and time-based roadmaps.
+👉 Mixed roadmaps: As the name suggests, mixed roadmaps have a little bit of everything like mixed soup.
+Mixed roadmaps contain elements of both progress and time-based roadmaps.

 Why should you plan the product roadmap?

 If this product roadmapping is incredibly boring, then why do we do it?
 Let’s explain why we do it and why you should take it seriously unless you want your product to be lost.

 Product roadmaps are a crucial part of the product development journey for several reasons.

 First and foremost, product roadmaps are essential because it allows communication between internal and external stakeholders by communicating important product priorities so that everyone can understand.
 Basically, the roadmap is like a middleman serving both external and internal stakeholders.